 4. MOUTH FEEL

 Coat your tongue with the ice cream.
 Roll it around and smack your lips.
 Let the complexities of the flavor build and spread so you can get a full sense of its taste.
-But don't yield to temptation and swallow the sample yet, or you'll have to start over again because the tasting process is not complete.
+But don't yield to temptation and swallow the sample yet, or you'll have to start over again because the tasting process is not complete.5.
+AROMA

 Now close your mouth.
 Bring the ice cream's aroma up through the nose to sense the top notes and savor in the flavor's scent.
-Remember, all of the senses contribute to a food's taste, including your sense of smell!
+Remember, all of the senses contribute to a food's taste, including your sense of smell!According to authoritative studies, the flavor in your food is only 10% taste and 90% smell.
+For that reason, if you want to experience more flavor in your food, smell the flavor's scent.

-After you have extracted a definite impression of the product's taste, you can let it slide away down the throat and feel the taste sensation dissipate
+6. FINISHAfter you have extracted a definite impression of the product's taste, you can let it slide away down the throat and feel the taste sensation dissipate

 Give it a try the next time you're having a cone or spoon of ice cream.
 Tasting your ice cream this way is like you were watching television in color when you were used to watching in black and white.
 You'll have a better appreciation for tasting the food, and eating (and enjoying ) your food will never be the same again.